NFL fines Giants $150,000, McAdoo $50,000 for walkie-talkie

 EAST RUTHERFORD, N.J.
-(AP) — The NFL has fined the New York Giants, Ben McAdoo and moved the team’s fourth-round pick in next year’s draft to the end of the round because the rookie coach used a walkie-talkie for about five plays during the fourth quarter of a game against Dallas a little more than a week ago.
+(AP) — The NFL has fined the New York Giants, coach Ben McAdoo and moved the team’s fourth-round pick in next year’s draft to the end of the round because the rookie coach used a walkie-talkie for about five plays during the fourth quarter of a game against Dallas a little more than a week ago.

 The league notified the Giants on Tuesday that the franchise was fined $150,000 and McAdoo was fined $50,000.